Terms & Conditions

 2. Once content has been added by JSWeb then no further alterations will be made by JSWeb.
 All additional changes will be chargeable.

-4. Content CANNOT be taken from other websites.
+4. Content CANNOT be taken from other websites, except where the Client is legally allowed to do so.
 JSWeb will not check if content provided is taken from other sources.

 Any work is subject to a minimum charge of £55